Branford Marsalis: Expanded output: 1985–1995

-In 1985, he joined Sting, singer and bassist of rock band the Police, on his first solo project, The Dream of the Blue Turtles, alongside jazz and session musicians Omar Hakim on drums, Darryl Jones on the bass and Kenny Kirkland on keyboards.
-He became a regular in Sting's line-up both in the studio and live up until the release of Brand New Day in 1999.
+In 1985, he joined Sting, singer and bassist of rock band the Police, on his first solo project, The Dream of the Blue Turtles, alongside jazz and session musicians Omar Hakim on drums, Darryl Jones on the bass, and Kenny Kirkland on keyboards.
+He performed with Sting at Live Aid and became a regular in his line-up both in the studio and live performances until the release of Brand New Day in 1999.

-In 1986, Marsalis formed the Branford Marsalis Quartet with pianist Kirkland, drummer Jeff "Tain" Watts and bass player Robert Hurst.
+In 1986, Marsalis formed the Branford Marsalis Quartet with pianist Kenny Kirkland, drummer Jeff "Tain" Watts, and bass player Robert Hurst.
 That year, they released their first album, Royal Garden Blues.
 That lineup of the quartet would go on to release four more albums, the last of which, I Heard You Twice the First Time (1992), won the Grammy Award for Best Instrumental Jazz Album, Individual or Group.

 In 1988, Marsalis co-starred in the Spike Lee film School Daze, also rendering several horn-blowing interludes for the music in the film.
 His witty comments have pegged him to many memorable one-liners in the film.
 In 1989, Marsalis played a 30-second cover of "Lift Every Voice and Sing" over the opening logos of Lee's film Do the Right Thing.

-Between 1990 and 1994, Branford played with the Grateful Dead numerous times, and appeared on their 1990 live album Without a Net.
+Between 1990 and 1994, Marsalis played with the Grateful Dead numerous times, appearing on their 1990 live album Without a Net.
 He later appeared on Wake Up to Find Out, a full release of the March 29, 1990 concert he performed in.
-Marsalis has described his popularity among Deadheads as "the most bizarre thing that ever happened to me."